 Food Timeline: I found this while looking for some recipes for a 1930's potluck.
 It doesn't have every food invented, but the list is certainly long enough to be interesting. (food, recipes, history)

-Dungeons & amp; Dragons: Some guy’s earthlink site about D&D first edition.
+Dungeons & Dragons: Some guy’s earthlink site about D&D first edition.
 Has some useful reference documents. (ttrpgs, gaming)

 Mike Kohn's Home Page: More interesting project sites.
 I met Mike when I was doing some work on an MSP430 microcontroller and he seems cool. (computing, programs, music, embedded)